resun-c/django-auth0-engine/README.md

 # Django Auth0 Engine

 Django Auth0 Engine is a simple Django Authentication Backend that utilizes OAuth, OIDC, and Auth0 technology to perform authentication and authorization securely.
 It focuses on empowering developers to build secure and user-friendly applications with simplified authentication and resource management.

-### Advantages:
+## 1. Advantages:

 - Secured authentication system employing OAuth, OIDC, and Auth0 technology.

-- Automatic user authentication through middleware; authenticated user readily available in request.user as User object.
+- Automatic user authentication through middleware; authenticated user readily available in `request.user` as `User` object.

 - Comprehensive and flexible User object with directly accessible database records

-- functionality for resource management implemented in the User object.
+- functionality for resource management implemented in the `User` object.

-### Getting Started:
+## 2. Getting Started:

-1. Configure the engine
+1. Install and Configure the engine

 2. Add middleware

-3. Access request.user to perform the authentication process.
+3. Access `request.user` to perform the authentication process.

-# Install
+## 3. Setup

+### 3.1 Installation

 ```
-py -m pip install --index-url https://test.pypi.org/simple/ --no-deps django-auth0-engine
+py -m pip install --index-url https://test.pypi.org/simple/ \
+--no-deps django-auth0-engine
 ```

-# Setup

-## Configuration
+### 3.2 Configuration

 1. Create an Auth0 application and set it up first.

-2. Collect the `client_id` and `client_secret` of the application, tenant `domain` name and API `audience` (for only authentication purposes it is the client_id)
+2. Collect the `client_id` and `client_secret` of the application,
+	tenant `domain` name and API `audience` (for only authentication purposes it is the `client_id`)

 3. Add the `"django_auth0_engine"` app to the `INSTALLED_APPS` list in settings.

 4. In settings define these attributes with `client_id`, `client_secret`, tenant `domain` and API `audience`:

 ```
 AUTH0_CLIENT_ID		=	"client_id"